marb2000/XamlIslands/README.md

 3. [.NET Core 3 Preview](https://dotnet.microsoft.com/download/dotnet-core/3.0).
 Install both versions: x64 and x86.

-If you want to give us very early feedback, report a bug, tell us whether these samples are useful, etc.,  please, send an email to __xamlIslandsfeedback @ microsoft . com__, my engineering team will receive it.
+If you want to give us very early feedback, report a bug, tell us whether these samples are useful, etc.,  please, send an email to __xamlIslandsfeedback @ microsoft.com__, my engineering team will receive it.

 ## Samples